KAIGAI-BRIAN/SOC-Analyst-Portfolio/Linux Authentication Log Monitoring Pipeline with Logstash, Elasticsearch & Kibana (ELK)/README.md

 Adding the logstash user to the adm group and restarting the service resolved the issue.

 This highlighted the importance of understanding Linux permissions when deploying log collection pipelines.

-Lessons Learned
+## Lessons Learned
 Through this project, I gained practical experience with:
 * Building an ELK log ingestion pipeline
-* Collecting Linux authentication logs
+* Collecting Linux authentication logs using LOgstash
-* Parsing unstructured syslog data with Grok
+* Parsing unstructured syslog data with Grok filters
-* Normalizing timestamps for Elasticsearch
+* Normalizing timestamps for accurate time based analysis in Elasticsearch
-* Managing Linux permissions for Logstash
+* Managing Linux file permissions to enable Logstash
 * Creating searchable indices
 * Investigating authentication events in Kibana
 * Understanding how authentication telemetry supports SOC investigations